Applications for 2021 entry have now closed

 Guildford Grammar School has a long history of providing educational opportunities for Indigenous students.
-To date, over 200 Indigenous students have attended the School, dating back to our first Indigenous student, Charlie Burns, who attended from 1905-1909.
+Since our foundation, over 200 Indigenous students have attended the School, dating back to our first Indigenous student, Charlie Burns, who attended from 1905-1909.

 Charlie Burns left the School in 1909 to join the Australian Army and fight overseas.
-Larry Kickett and John McGuire are two notable Indigenous Old Boys of the School, both of whom have enjoyed outstanding success in their sporting and professional careers.
-2009 graduate Dylan Collard, was named 2013 NAIDOC Male Youth of the Year, had graduated from law and is now a teacher.
+Larry Kickett and John McGuire are two notable Indigenous Old Guildfordians, both of whom have enjoyed outstanding success in their sporting and professional careers.
+2009 graduate Dylan Collard, was named 2013 NAIDOC Male Youth of the Year, having completed his law degree and is now a teacher.

-We have a number of scholarships available for Indigenous students, either as day students or boarders:
+We have several scholarships available for male and female Indigenous students, either as day students or boarders:

 11 Terrace Road